spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 ### Notes
 - All domains added to this list are 1 year old or less (domain age wise) at the time of being added
-- These websites are actively being used to scam people ⚠️🚩🧙‍♂️
 - Freshest/new domains are added to the bottom of the list

+>[!CAUTION]
+These websites are actively being used to scam people and steal money.
+The author takes no responsibility for any misuse, loss of funds, and users must comply with all applicable laws.

 ![alt text](https://i.imgur.com/JA22DtP.png)